Health Care Innovation (HCIN)

 HCIN 6160 Advancing Health Equity

-Against a backdrop of policy experimentation and growing evidence of effective practices, this course explores the work of diversity, equity, inclusion, and justice in health care organizations, clinical spaces, and affected communities.
+Against a backdrop of growing evidence of effective practices, this course explores areas of note and openings for innovation to advance health equity.
 Throughout the course, we survey the context of health disparities and health equity—a definition of terms, the state of the evidence, and relevant historical background.
-We examine opportunities and limitations of ADEI programs.
-We explore evidence-based frameworks and techniques that promote sustainable implementation of new initiatives.
-And we reflect on the personal and relational aspects of doing the work: learning to see inequity, interrogating our roles in existing power structures, and changing our perceptions of what types of change are feasible for ourselves and our institutions.
-Throughout this course, students will be asked to catalogue and analyze opportunities to advance equity in health and health care, and they will come away with a plan for an initiative that can be implemented in their professional context.
+We explore evidence-based frameworks, tools, and techniques that promote equitable and sustainable implementation of new initiatives.
+And we reflect on personal and relational skills including learning to see inequity, mapping its sources within existing power structures, and changing perceptions of what types of innovation are feasible for ourselves and our institutions.
+Throughout this course, you will be asked to catalogue and analyze opportunities to advance equity in health and health care, and you will come away with a plan for an initiative that can be implemented in your professional context.

 Summer Term